 The Growth Akademie features industry experts from the fields of Psychology and Behavioral Economics and will give a solid understanding how leading tech companies apply Psychology and Behavioral Economics.

 Tech businesses in Silicon Valley learned that thinking big goes hand in hand with an aggressive target setting.
 Product and marketing teams have to drastically rethink their approaches to growth in order to achieve these targets.
-That is why growth experts started to engineer predictable growth models based on growth loops rather than traditional linear activities that evaporate shortly after implementation.⁹ Let’s look closer to why Growth Loops are such an essential part of Growth Hacking:
+That is why growth experts in Silicon Valley started to think about exponential Growth Loops rather than traditional activities that evaporate shortly after implementation.
+Let’s look closer to why Growth Loops are such an essential part of Growth Hacking:

-Most European tech companies have not tapped into such innovative approaches and tend to focus on linear upper funnel activities.
-Contrary to Growth Loops, Linear Channels can be defined as activities that imply a ‘dead end’ without a multiplying the loop effect (for example, display ads usually bring only a single visit per click and do not generate additional visits).⁸ This isn’t necessarily wrong since you need strong linear channels to feed and kickstart your loops.
-But focussing most of your efforts on Linear Channels rather than thinking about implementing Growth Loops leaves a huge growth potential untapped.
+Most European tech companies have not tapped into such innovative approaches and tend to focus on traditional upper funnel activities.
+Contrary to Growth Loops, traditional efforts can be defined as activities that imply a ‘dead end’ without multiplying the loop effect (for example, display ads usually bring only a single visit per click and do not generate additional visits).
+This isn’t necessarily wrong since you need a solid and steady stream of visitors to feed and kickstart your loops.
+But focussing most of your efforts on traditional activities rather than thinking about implementing Growth Loops leaves a huge growth potential untapped..